-Boxing the Cow: The rider shall ride into the arena, face the cattle entry gate and signal for their cow to be turned into the arena.
-The cow shall be controlled on the entry end of the arena for enough time to demonstrate the horse's ability to hold the cow.
-If the cow does not immediately challenge the horse, the rider shall aggressively move in on the cow to demonstrate his horse's ability to drive and block the cow on the entry fence.
+Quarter Horse type by selecting well-mannered horses in the order of their resemblance to the breed ideal and that are the most positive combination of balance, structural correctness, and movement with appropriate breed and sex characteristics and adequate muscling.
+The ideal Versatility Ranch conformation horse horse should have a natural ranch horse appearance from head to signal for their cow to be turned into the arena.
+The cow shall be controlled on the entry end of the arena for an enough time to demonstrate the horse's ability to "hold" the cow.
+If the cow does not immediately challenge the horse, the rider shall aggressively move in on the cow to demonstrate his horse's ability to drive and